PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

   - Guides
 ---

-Analytics is great when you need hard numbers, but hard numbers don't give you the full picture.
+[Open-source analytics](/blog/best-open-source-analytics-tools) is great when you need hard numbers, but hard numbers don't give you the full picture.
 What else do you need to do?
 [Talk to users](/blog/10x-engineers-do-user-interviews)?
 Sure.
 Gather feedback?
 That's useful, too.
 But, for us, there's nothing better than watching session replays for understanding a user's pain points.

 Replays (aka session recordings) are a great way to understand: